 An ambulance service may be requested to transfer a Medicaid recipient, undergoing an acute episode of mental illness, from an emergency room to a psychiatric hospital.

 Hospital and law enforcement officials, when dealing with such a person, must use an ambulance vehicle in transporting that person to acute psychiatric care; they do not use non-emergency modes of transportation such as ambulette or taxi.

-A transport of a mentally ill individual under the above conditions is an emergency ambulance transport as defined in this manual.
+A transport of a mentally ill individual under the above conditions is an emergency ambulance transport as defined in this Manual.

 This transportation ordered by hospital or law enforcement staff qualifies as an emergency ambulance transport; i.e., the patient is in immediate need of acute psychiatric care that is to be provided at the psychiatric hospital.

 These ambulance transports should be treated as an emergency transport.
-Prior authorization from the local district is not required.
+Prior authorization from the LDSS is not required.

-Transport from an Emergency Room to a Trauma, Cardiac Care or Burn Center transports should be treated as an emergency transport.
-Prior authorization from the local district is not required.
+Transport from an Emergency Room to a Trauma, Cardiac Care or Burn Center

 An ambulance service may be requested to transfer a Medicaid recipient from an emergency room to a regional trauma, cardiac or burn center.
-These ambulance